PacktPublishing/OpenCV-4-for-Secret-Agents/README.md

 ### Recommended Hardware Requirements
 <UL>
-<LI>For an optimal experience with hands-on labs and other practical activities, we recommend the following configuration:
 <LI>OS: Windows/Linux/macOS/Raspbian(if using raspberry pi)
 <LI>Processor: Any modern processor(Intel Core i3 or equivalent)
 <LI>Memory: 8 GB